MeganTran6023/VanDerVaartLab.MT/README.md

 * Annotated checkframe.sh to see how to check dcd file by seeing if there are 2000 runs in dcd file
 * Assigned task: make script that loops through each directory and checks each .out files if complete or not.
 Resubmit incomplete .out files and submit next iteration of completed files.

 To practice this, I am making a theoretical situation that mimics this to practice writing the appropriate shell scripts.

 1) Make Directories FileA, FileB, FileC

 2) Made shell script loopDirectories.sh that added a sample ".out" file to each directory.

 3) (In progress) - make script that checks if .out is complete or not.

+## __10/29__

+1) Worked on loopDirectories.sh step 3 from 10/27.
+This part is complete.